devchallenges-io/curriculum/3-javascript/1-javascript/13-functional-programming.md

 In addition to Promises or async/await, you can also leverage monadic structures like [Maybe](https://folktale.origamitower.com/api/v2.3.0/en/folktale.maybe.html) or [Either](https://folktale.origamitower.com/api/v2.3.0/en/folktale.either.html) for better error handling and control flow in functional programming.

-### **Conclusion**

-By being aware of these common pitfalls and following the suggested best practices, you can become a more effective functional programmer in JavaScript.
-Functional programming, when used correctly, can lead to cleaner, more maintainable codebases that are easier to reason about and less prone to bugs.

 ## 9. Building Scalable Applications with Functional Architecture

 Functional architecture uses functional programming principles to create systems that are easy to scale and maintain.
 It focuses on using pure functions and immutable data structures to minimize side effects and make state management simpler in large applications.